 Schwartzman is the curator of See Yourself E(x)ist at the Pratt Manhattan Gallery (December 7th - February 17th), an upcoming exhibition in which eighteen artists explore the future of humans and nature.
 She was the curator of Objects of Wonder at the Beall Center for Art +Technology and See Yourself Sensing at San Jose State University.
 All three exhibitions are the result of her books, and her offshore brain: her See Yourself Sensing blog on Facebook.
 She is a long term Adjunct Professor at Barnard College and a senior Part time Associate Teaching Professor at Parsons: the New School for Design, where she teaches architectural design, drawing, video production and time-based media.
 Schwartzman has received grants and awards for her work in film, sculpture and architecture, including a residency at the American Academy in Rome.
 Her films and videos have screened at festivals in the United States and abroad, most recently at the Ann Arbor Film Festival and an upcoming screening of her 16mm Campus Trilogy at the Morbid Anatomy Museum in New York City.

-Her current art project—365 Day Subway: Poems by New Yorkers—was recently featured on the cover of the Greater New York section of the Wall Street Journal, on WNYC’s Brian Lehrer Show, and on PBS Weekend News Hour.
+Her social art project—365 Day Subway: Poems by New Yorkers—was featured on the cover of the Greater New York section of the Wall Street Journal, on WNYC’s Brian Lehrer Show, and on PBS Weekend News Hour.
 Since May of 2013, every time she rides the subway, she asks a stranger to write a poem.